Do Go On - 334 - Pan Am Flight 73

 It's like, I'm very progressive.

-Here's some people saying nice things about me yeah that's so progressive of you i mean that's like that's
+Here's some people saying nice things about me.

-your resume anyway yeah like it's all people who are going to say nice things here are some
+It's all people who are going to say nice things.

-I reckon that would be a big question they would have been asking.
+I reckon that would be a big question they would have been asked.

 Yeah, just in case.

-Someone puts their hand up and their wife just slaps it down.
+Someone puts a hand up and their wife just slapped it down.

 Shut up, Jerry.